Precision Agriculture using IoT Technology: The Future of Precision Farming

 Better crop protection

 The excessive use of chemicals is one of the causes of high crop and soil pressure.
 To protect the site from crop-damaging insects, farmers tend to go overboard with their nitrogen usage.
 Apart from reducing the environmental sustainability of the site, using chemicals is expensive.
-With precision agriculture, a farmer will be able to administer chemicals only when needed and protect crops more efficiently.
+One of the biggest benefits of adopting precision agriculture using Internet of Things is to optimize pest control and use chemicals only when needed and protect crops more efficiently.

 Agriculture accounts for over 70% of water usage across the world, according to OECD.
 As the world is experiencing drinking water shortages, careful distribution at farming sites is imperative.

 By adopting centralized command-and-control tools, farming teams can tell precisely when to irrigate a given field.
 As a result, crops are preserved in a better state and the management framework is socially responsible.

 These are the benefits of precision agriculture in IoT for modern farming landscape.
 As the approach has an extensive list of advantages, it’s certainly worth implementing.

 The meaning of precision agriculture by default implies the heavy use of technologies, and most advancements used here are closely connected with the Internet of Things.
 Here’s a closer look at the technologies that are effective for precision farming using Internet of Things: